 |1||That the league shall be known as the Berkeley and District Skittles League|

-||That the headquarters shall be the Dockers Club, Sharpness.|
+|2||That the headquarters shall be the Dockers Club, Sharpness.|

-||That the number of divisions shall be decided at the AGM.|
+|3||That the number of divisions shall be decided at the AGM.|

-||The teams will consist of 8 players and matches to be played over 8 legs.
+|4||Teams will consist of 8 players and matches are to be played over 8 legs.

-||Numbers of players signed is unlimited, subject to notification to the relevant results secretary; team lists to be handed in before the season commences.
-Further team members can be signed on subject to notification by 8.00pm latest (on the night of a game) to the relevant results secretary.|
+|5||Numbers of players signed is unlimited, subject to notification to the relevant results secretary.
+Team lists to be handed in before the season commences.
+Further team members can be signed up until 8.00pm on the night of a game, subject to notification to the relevant results secretary.|

-||Transfer of players allowed, subject to 7 days elapsing before playing for the new team providing the secretary has been informed.|
+|6||Transfer of players allowed, subject to 7 days elapsing before playing for the new team providing the secretary has been informed.|

-||No player to play for more than one team and minimum age of registered players to be 16 years.|
+|7||No player to play for more than one team and minimum age of registered players to be 16 years.|

-||Team registration fees, determined by the league at the AGM, must be paid at the Registration and Annual General Meeting.|
+|9||Team registration fees, determined by the league at the AGM, must be paid at the Registration and Annual General Meeting.|

-||That 48 hours notice be given to cancel a match; less than 48 hours given will incur a loss of the two points and will be credited to the opposing side, unless this is due to extreme adverse weather conditions or other unforeseen circumstances as agreed with the results secretary.
-Cancelled games must be brought to the notice of the appropriate results secretary, opposing captain, alley concerned also the sticker.
+|10||That 48 hours notice be given to cancel a match.
+Less than 48 hours given will incur the loss of the match with the two match points being credited to the opposing side along with additional penalty point deduction.
+This is unless the cancellation is due to extreme adverse weather conditions or other unforeseen circumstances as agreed with the results secretary.

-||First half cancelled games should be played as soon as possible and before the second half starts; cancelled games in the second half to be played within two weeks if the end of the season.
+|11||First half cancelled games should be played as soon as possible and before the second half starts.
+Cancelled games in the second half to be played within two weeks of the end of the season.